U.S. presidential debate performances lift Cruz, Rubio to top of social media

 Carson, however, had the most-liked social media post of all candidates: An image of himself and his granddaughter having "pre-debate time" that got more than 171,300 likes on Facebook, according to technology data company Engagement Labs.

+His tweet targeting Trump - "We already have the biggest military in the world, yet veterans sleep out on the streets.
+Will Republicans talk about this? #GOPDebate" - had more 4,000 retweets and 5,000 likes on Wednesday.

+There were about 1.5 million mentions that included hashtag #GOPdebate on Tuesday on Twitter, nearly double the amount seen on the day of the CNBC debate, according to Thomson Reuters analysis of Twitter.

-(Additional reporting by Melissa Fares; Data compiled by Connie Yee, Thomson Reuters F&R; Editing by Jonathan Oatis)
+(Additional reporting Melissa Fares; Data complied by Connie Yee, Thomson Reuters F&R and Armineh Nourbakhsh, Armineh, Thomson Reuters R&D; Editing by Marguerita Choy)